Maryland Child Relocation Laws

 Moving Without the Court’s PermissionÂ

-Contact an Experienced Maryland Child Relocation Attorney Today
+Contact Our Experienced Maryland Child Relocation Attorney Today

-If you are considering moving with your child or have received notice of a proposed move, reach out to an experienced child relocation attorney at Shah & Kishore.
+If you are considering moving with your child or have received notice of a proposed move, contact our experienced Maryland child relocation attorney of Shah & Kishore at (301) 315-0001.
 Maryland has specific laws that must be followed before a custodial parent can move within the state or outside of its borders. Â

 It is vital you know and exercise your rights to be with your child, whether you are the moving parent or co-parent with visitation.
 Act quickly as time is of the essence in relocation cases.
 Contact a skilled attorney at Shah & Kishore to schedule your consultation today.